mirai-engineering/CAI-CryptoPredictiveAI/README.md

     properties.bootstrap.server='PATH.local:9092'
 ) FORMAT PLAIN ENCODE JSON; ``` </code></pre>

+Then use `\d` on the interactive session to check everything was created succesfully.
 (Alternatively a push-based approach can be done using the `RisingWave` python SDK)

 The data is stored in MinIO buckets for efficient access and durability. `MLflow` is also installed at this stage, though it will be used later during the training phase for model tracking and evaluation.